Virginia Beach Wrongful Death Lawyer

 - Transportation expenses not exceeding $1,000

-Those considered totally dependent on the late worker may receive compensation in weekly payments equal to 66 2/3 percent of the employee’s average weekly wages.
-However, that amount cannot exceed 100 percent of the average state weekly wage, nor less than 25 percent of the average weekly wage.
+Those considered dependent on the late worker may receive compensation in weekly payments equal to 66 2/3 percent of the employee’s average weekly wages.
+However, that amount cannot exceed 100 percent of the average state weekly wage nor less than 25 percent of the average weekly salary.

 Wrongful Death Damages